go-rod/wayang/README.md

     - Type: selector
     - Required: Yes

-**Returns**: A boolean value depending on if the element is found on the page.
+**Returns**: A boolean value depending on the presence of the element on the page.

 ```json
 {